 Undergraduate Students: To initiate a late withdrawal, the student must obtain approval from the office of the associate dean of his or her college or the Undergraduate University Division.
-Exceptions are James Madison College, Lyman Briggs College, the Residential College in Arts and Humanities, and students in Engineering who have been admitted earlier than 56 credits.
+Exceptions are James Madison College, Lyman Briggs College, the Residential College in Arts and Humanities, and students in Business or Engineering who have been admitted earlier than 56 credits.

 There is no formal procedure for withdrawal at the end of a semester; however, a student living in university housing should notify the manager of the appropriate unit.